Chinese New Year 2014 is here and there’s no better way to celebrate than coming up with great ideas for saving money!

 What is the Chinese New Year?

 The China New Year represents the first day of the first Chinese lunar month in the Chinese Lunar Calendar system.
-The Chinese New Year falls on February 10 in the country’s time zone.
+This year, the Chinese New Year falls on January 31, 2014.

 The New Year is celebrated grandly, starting with the New Moon on the first day of the new year until the full moon 15 days later (on the final day, the Lantern Festival occurs).
 Known as a family and community affair, it is the longest and most important festival in the Chinese calendar.